rpeszek/my-blogs/posts/2021-12-12-ts-types-part1.md

 //compiles but it should not
 const nonsense2 = curry(curry)

-//more example in the linked github project
+//more examples in the linked github project
 ```

 and all, except the first one, should not.